richardartoul/nola/README.md

 See the "Playground" section of the README for instructions on how to run the playground to play around with NOLA locally.

-## Roadmap

-1. Fix the KV interface to be transactional.
-2. See #TODOs.

 ## Benchmarks

 There is a very simple set of single-threaded benchmarks in `benchmarks_test.go`.
 These benchmarks use a fake in-memory registry and a tiny WASM module with a function that does nothing but increment an in-memory counter.
 While these benchmarks are not representative of any realistic workloads, they're useful for understanding the maximum throughput which the basic NOLA framework could ever achieve in its current state.